terryguo3180-eng/Minecraft-LLM/README.md

 ## How to Use

+Totally understand if you don't have a python environment or just want to feel the magic.
+You can download the pre-generated datapack `stories260K.zip` from this repo and jump to step 3.

 ### 1. Prepare the Model
 Obtain a Llama 2 checkpoint and tokenizer in the `.bin` format (using the `export` script from `llama2.c`).